Swamp Thing (comic book): Grant Morrison

-With issue #140 (March 1994), the title was handed over to Grant Morrison for a four-issue arc, co-written by the then-unknown Mark Millar.
+With issue #140 (March 1994), the title was handed over to Grant Morrison for a four-issue arc, co-written by Mark Millar.
 As Collins had destroyed the status quo of the series, Morrison sought to shake the book up with a four-part storyline which had the Swamp Thing plunged into a nightmarish dream world scenario, where he was split into two separate beings: Alec Holland and the Swamp Thing, which was now a mindless being of pure destruction.

 Mark Millar

 Millar then took over from Morrison with issue #144, and launched what was initially conceived as an ambitious 25-part storyline where the Swamp Thing would be forced to go upon a series of "trials" against rival elemental forces.
 This led to a series of lengthy storylines by Millar as the Swamp Thing fought rival elemental beings and in the process, became champions of the five main Elemental Parliaments: Trees, Stone, Waves, Vapor and Flames.
 It was during this time that the Swamp Thing also encountered the Batman's enemy Killer Croc, in a failed attempt to resolve the character's ongoing storyline in 1995's Batman #521–522, Swamp Thing (vol. 2) #159-160, and The Batman Chronicles #3.

 The series was later cancelled.
 Explanations for the cancellation vary, from low sales to Millar himself having become bored with the series.
-Despite of it, Millar decided to leave the title which, in turn, caused DC to cancel the series.
+Despite this, Millar decided to leave the title which, in turn, caused DC to cancel the series.

 Millar was given the job to wrap up the series, which would end with Swamp Thing (vol. 2) #171.
 John Totleben would return to illustrate the covers for issues #160–171.

 Millar's final arc for the series had the Swamp Thing, due to his success in beating the other Elemental Parliament Champions, become godlike and unapproachable by mortals, even as his estranged wife Abby returned to try to reconcile with him.
 With help from John Constantine, Abby sought to keep the Swamp Thing from destroying humanity so that the Parliament Elementals could claim control over Earth.
 In the end, the Swamp Thing unites all of the Elemental Parliaments into one collective hive mind with him in control of it.
 Achieving a global sense of consciousness, the Swamp Thing sees through the worldview of every living thing upon the planet and find the good and the potential in even his worst enemy.
 This is shown most notably with the final resurrection of Anton Arcane who, during his most recent stay in Hell, befriended a priest that was unfairly condemned to Hell and in the process renounced evil and became a born-again Christian.